-Binge drinking presents both immediate and longterm health risks such as cirrhosis of the liver, high blood pressure and alcohol poisoning.
+Binge drinking presents both immediate and long-term health risks such as cirrhosis of the liver, high blood pressure and alcohol poisoning.

-Among Al/ANs in this service area, 14.9% of Al/ANs report that they had engaged in binge drinking in the past 30 days compared with 18.4% of the general population.
+Among Al/ANs in this service area, 18.5% of Al/ANs report that they had engaged in binge drinking in the past 30 days.
+The prevalence of binge drinking in the general population in this service area is 13.3%.